Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Discussion and Conclusions

-Figure~\ref{fig:radplot}(c) shows that the poloidal flux produced in our simulation makes up $\lesssim 15\%$ of the initial toroidal flux, $\Phi_t(r)=\int_{0}^{r} B^{\phi} dA_{r\theta}$, at $r\lesssim 200 r_g$; here, the integral is in the $r$- and $\theta-$directions.
-This indicates that large-scale toroidal flux might be a prerequisite for the large-scale poloidal flux dynamo to operate.
-Assuming that the dynamo converts a fixed fraction of toroidal flux into poloidal flux, it will take longer to generate the same poloidal flux for a weaker initial toroidal flux or, equivalently, higher value of plasma $\beta$.
-If the dynamo-generated poloidal magnetic flux is limited by the time available for the dynamo to operate, stagnation points in the disc -- where the gas lingers instead of falling in or flying out and where the effective viscosity $\alpha_{\rm eff}$ vanishes -- can become centers of poloidal flux generation.
-Figure~\ref{fig:radplot}(b) shows that the radius of the stagnation point changes very slowly: from $65r_g$ at $t = 10^4r_g/c$ to $100r_g$ at $t = 4\times10^4r_g/c$.
+Figure~\ref{fig:radplot}(c) shows that the poloidal flux produced in our simulation makes up $\lesssim 15\%$ of the initial toroidal flux, $\Phi_\phi(r)=\int_{0}^{r} B^{\phi} dA_{r\theta}$, at $r\lesssim 200 r_g$; here, the integral is in the $r$- and $\theta-$directions spanning the full range of $\theta\in[0,\pi]$.
+Thus, large-scale toroidal flux might be a prerequisite for the large-scale poloidal flux dynamo to operate.
+Assuming that the dynamo converts a fixed fraction of {the initial} toroidal flux into poloidal flux, it will take longer to generate the same poloidal flux for a weaker initial toroidal flux or, equivalently, higher value of plasma $\beta$.
+If the dynamo-generated poloidal magnetic flux is limited by the time available for the dynamo to operate, stagnation points in the disc -- where the gas lingers instead of falling in or flying out and where the effective viscosity $\alpha_{\rm eff}= -v_{\hat r}v_{\hat \phi}/c_{\rm s}^2$ vanishes -- can become centers of poloidal flux generation.
+Figure~\ref{fig:radplot}(b) shows that the radius of the stagnation point changes very slowly: from $65r_g$ at $t = 10^4r_g/c$ to $230r_g$ at $t = 1.3\times10^5r_g/c$.
 The gas flow is directed away from the stagnation point in all directions, and this expanding flow pattern assists the dynamo not only in inflating the poloidal flux loop but also in trapping it at the stagnation point.
 As seen in Figure~\ref{fig:contourplot}(a), this trapping might be responsible for one lucky loop getting pinned down at the stagnation point, outgrowing the rest of the loops, and dominating the long-term evolution of the system.
 In a similar way, even for an initial small-scale toroidal magnetic field, a stagnation point may trap a poloidal magnetic flux loop and inflate it to large scales, thereby producing large-scale poloidal magnetic flux.
 Figure~\ref{fig:radplot}(c) shows that in our simulations the peak of the poloidal flux grows in amplitude and moves out to a larger distance, loosely following the movement of the stagnation point.
-This suggests that the dynamo might indeed benefit from the presence of stagnation points in the flow and that the disc may generate yet more poloidal flux at larger distances from the BH and at later times than simulated in this work.
-Future simulations will study large-scale poloidal flux dynamo for weaker and smaller-scale initial magnetic flux (toroidal and poloidal) than studied here.
+This suggests that the dynamo might indeed benefit from the presence of stagnation points in the flow. {Since the stagnation point in externally fed accretion discs in XRBs and AGN would form around the disc's circularization radius located order(s) of magnitude further away from the BH than in this work, the buildup of poloidal flux on the BH would take much longer than presented in this work.}